Pion scattering in finite volume within the Inverse Amplitude Method: Introduction

 Secondly, unitarization methods have been traditionally implemented to improve the applicability energy range of ChPT demanding exact unitarity of the partial waves \cite{Truong:1988zp,Dobado:1989qm,Dobado:1996ps,Oller:1997ti,Oller:1998hw,GomezNicola:2001as,GomezNicola:2007qj}.
 Thus, unitarized amplitudes also generate dynamically light resonances ($\rho$, $f_0(500)$, $K_0^* (700)$, ...) in accordance with experimental data.
-In addition, the use of unitarized amplitudes allows to extend the applicability range of the Lüscher formalism to higher energy levels, as compared to the ERE \cite{Culver:2019qtx,Mai:2019pqr}.
+In fact, when extracting phase shifts in the continuum from lattice energy levels using Lüscher formalism, using unitarized amplitudes to fit the lattice points allows to extend the energy applicability range with respect to the low-energy ERE \cite{Culver:2019qtx,Mai:2019pqr}.
 Here, we will rely on the so-called Inverse Amplitude Method (IAM) which ensures exact unitarity of the meson-meson partial waves while matching ChPT at low energies, and can be justified through dispersion relations \cite{Dobado:1989qm,Dobado:1996ps,GomezNicola:2001as}.
 In addition, the IAM can be improved to incorporate properly the behaviour around the so-called Adler zeros of the ChPT scattering amplitude \cite{GomezNicola:2007qj}.
 Such IAM amplitude, once properly projected in the cubic box, will provide a natural way to extract energy levels including all the relevant exponential corrections within a consistent formalism, allowing to check the robustness of other methods used previously and eventually to compare with lattice results relying on the analiticity and pion mass dependence of the ChPT amplitudes.
-Our analysis is meant to be particularly useful when approaching the small-$L$ regime in lattice simulations.
+Our analysis is meant to be particularly useful when approaching the small-$L$ regime in lattice simulations and takes into account correctly the $t(u)$-channel contribution, which is not present in the standard BS approach.
+Actually, we would like to highlight the fact that, at present, the discretization of the $t(u)-$channel loops in the IAM method and the investigation of the volume dependence obtained from those has not been done yet properly, although there have been some attempts \cite{Albaladejo:2012jr,Albaladejo:2013bra}.
+However, this is a relevant topic when considering the extraction of phase shifts from LQCD energy levels, since the L\"uscher formula does not incorporate the left-hand-cut effect, as it has been noted in $\pi\pi$ scattering~\cite{Rodas:2023nec}.
+Also, in some channels the left-hand-cut contribution can influence phase shifts for the energy levels nearby, as it happens in the heavy quark sector for the $T_{cc}(3875)$~\cite{Meng:2023bmz,Hansen:2024ffk,Gil-Dominguez:2024zmr}.
+Actually, in \cite{Meng:2023bmz} the procedure to determine energy levels from scattering amplitudes \cite{Meng:2021uhz} is similar to the one we describe in section \ref{sec:cubic}, generalizing the standard partial wave expansion.
+However, the source of the left-hand cut in those works comes from pion exchange diagrams, while here it is originated from loops in the $t$-, $u$- channels with two-pion exchange.
+These terms have not been considered before in the finite volume in the meson-meson scattering problem.
+Furthermore, here we also treat the discretization and volume dependence of all diagrams present at one-loop NLO, including tadpole diagrams.